tryton/trytond/doc/ref/transaction.rst

     transaction will be committed when exiting the `with` statement without exception.
 The other cases will be rollbacked.

+.. method:: Transaction.stop([commit])

+    Stop the transaction.
+If commit is True, the transaction will be committed otherwise it will be rollbacked.
+    The `context manager`_ returned by :meth:`Transaction.start` should be used instead of calling this method.

 .. method:: Transaction.set_context(context, \**kwargs)

     Update the transaction context and return a `context manager`_.
 The context